Agencies, Boards, & Committees (ABCs)

 Municipal Planning Commission

-As a member of the Subdivision and Development Appeal Board (SDAB) you hear and make decisions on appeals related to Stop Orders, Development, and Subdivisions.
+As a member of the Peace Regional Subdivision and Development Appeal Board (PRSDAB) you hear and make decisions on appeals related to Stop Orders, Development, and Subdivisions.
 As a statutory body intended to perform an independent adjudicative function that hears complaints and functions like a court, it is an administrative board mandated by the Municipal Government Act and created by a municipality to carry our appropriate functions and procedures.
-SDAB’s exercise what are called ‘quasi-judicial functions.’
+PRSDAB’s exercise what are called ‘quasi-judicial functions.’
 This means that they make a finding of fact based on evidence and then, apply legal rules, as found in the legislation and the planning instruments, to those findings.
-This process allows the SDAB to make a decision on a subdivision or a development matter after conducting a hearing fairly and in accordance with legislation, administrative law, and the principles of natural justice.
-The SDAB decisions are final and cannot be overturned unless the board makes an error in some aspect of law or jurisdiction.
+This process allows the PRSDAB to make a decision on a subdivision or a development matter after conducting a hearing fairly and in accordance with legislation, administrative law, and the principles of natural justice.
+The PRSDAB decisions are final and cannot be overturned unless the board makes an error in some aspect of law or jurisdiction.